Massive Results from an Online Thyroid Survey

-Thyroid patients have been getting ignored for decades but there is a growing body of literature which is showing that the current thyroid treatment paradigm must change soon.
+Thyroid patients have been getting ignored for decades but there is a growing body of literature that is showing that the current thyroid treatment paradigm must change soon.

 The main reason I have this website and blog is to try and encourage this change to happen sooner rather than later.

-I have case studies and hundreds of articles which outline how thyroid cases are being mismanaged and what you can do as a patient to feel better.
+I have case studies and hundreds of articles that outline how thyroid cases are being mismanaged and what you can do as a patient to feel better.